 - Prohibiting contact and harassment between the plaintiff and the defendant

 - Temporary custody of any minors

-- Financial support, including rent or mortgage payments
+- Financial support, including rent, mortgage payments, or child support

 - Counseling or therapy

 - Prohibiting the defendant’s right to bear arms or other weapons